shredthaGNAR/list-of-my-starred-repos/README.md

 * [vihanggodbole/reddit-pocket-sync](https://github.com/vihanggodbole/reddit-pocket-sync): None
 * [marioortizmanero/reddit-search-on-google](https://github.com/marioortizmanero/reddit-search-on-google): Button on Google to search only for Reddit posts
 * [tadwohlrapp/reddit-search-on-google](https://github.com/tadwohlrapp/reddit-search-on-google): A browser extension which adds a "Reddit" button to the Google search for only showing search results from reddit.
+* [umbrae/reddit-top-2.5-million](https://github.com/umbrae/reddit-top-2.5-million): This is a dataset of the all-time top 1,000 posts, from the top 2,500 subreddits by subscribers, pulled from reddit between August 15–20, 2013.
 * [Jorengarenar/RedditOld_MarkedJS.user.js](https://github.com/Jorengarenar/RedditOld_MarkedJS.user.js): Replace Markdown renderer on Old Reddit with MarkedJS
 * [refined-bitbucket/refined-bitbucket](https://github.com/refined-bitbucket/refined-bitbucket): Chrome and Firefox extension that improves Bitbucket's user experience
 * [refined-github/refined-github](https://github.com/refined-github/refined-github): :octocat: Browser extension that simplifies the GitHub interface and adds useful features